La Saguesera: Historical background

-“La Saguesera” traces its origins to the large influx of Cuban immigrants to Miami in the 1960s following the Cuban Revolution.
-In the early years, Cuban immigrants settled in Miami's southwest region due to affordable rents and easy access to public transportation, making it an ideal location for establishing a community.
+"La Saguesera" traces its origins to the large influx of Cuban immigrants to Miami in the 1960s following the Cuban Revolution.
+In the early years, Cuban immigrants settled in Miami's Southwest region due to affordable rents and easy access to public transportation, making it an ideal location for establishing a community.

 Freedom Flights (1965-1973)

 From the 1960s into the early 1970s, thousands of Cubans arrived in Miami, particularly during the Freedom Flights, which brought approximately 270,000 more immigrants from Cuba to Miami.
-This period marked a rare moment of cooperation between the United States and Cuba, during which both countries agreed that the U.S. would finance flights for Cubans with relatives in the U.S. to reunite with their families.
+This period marked a rare moment of cooperation between the United States and Cuba, during which both countries agreed that the United States would finance flights for Cubans with relatives in the United States to reunite with their families.
 These flights operated twice daily, five days a week.
-As Cuban immigrants arrived and adapted to their new country, “La Saguesera” simultaneously became their new home and a self-sustaining community, with businesses, and community organizations playing a central role.
+As Cuban immigrants arrived and adapted to their new country, "La Saguesera" simultaneously became their new home and a self-sustaining community, with businesses and community organizations playing a central role.

+In the late 1970s, a fire damaged many of the structures in La Saguesera.
+Some of the original buildings are still standing, with facades covering the damage.

 Cuban Refugees arrive in Florida, during the 1980 Mariel Boatlift.

 Mariel Boatlift (1980)

-The neighborhood also witnessed the emergence of new immigrants after the arrival of the"Mariel Boatlift" in 1980.
-As many as 125,00 Marielitos arrived in Florida and settled in La Saguesera.
-However, the arrival of Cuban immigrants from the Mariel Boatlift were not embraced as quickly as those that entered the country on the Freedom Flights.
-Many of the established Cuban residents looked down on the newcomers, due to their lower socioeconomic class and their reputation as criminals.
+The neighborhood also witnessed the emergence of new immigrants after the arrival of the "Mariel Boatlift" in 1980.
+As many as 125,000 Marielitos arrived in Florida and settled in La Saguesera.
+However, the arrival of Cuban immigrants from the Mariel Boatlift was not embraced as quickly as that of those who entered the country on the Freedom Flights.
+Many of the established Cuban residents looked down on the newcomers due to their lower socioeconomic class and their reputation as criminals.
 As a result, the Marielitos struggled to thrive economically compared to those who had arrived before them.
-After the Marielitos' arrival to the country, immigration from Cuba slowed.
-Eventually the United States and Cuba entered an agreement allowing 20,000 Cubans to be allowed into the United States each year, with priority given to Asylum seekers.
+After the Marielitos arrived in the country, immigration from Cuba slowed.
+Eventually, the United States and Cuba entered into an agreement allowing 20,000 Cubans to enter the United States each year, with priority given to Asylum seekers.